Wild Bill Elliott: Career

 Following several films in which both actor and character shared the name Wild Bill Elliott, he took the role for which he would be best remembered, that of Red Ryder in a series of 16 movies about the famous comic-strip cowboy and his young Indian companion, Little Beaver (played in Elliott's films by Bobby Blake).
 Elliott played the role for only two years but would forever be associated with it.
 Elliott's trademark was a pair of six guns worn butt-forward in their holsters.

-Elliott's career thrived during and after the Red Ryder films, and he continued making B Westerns into the early 1950s.
-He also had his own radio show during the late 1940s.
+Elliott's career thrived during and after the Red Ryder films.
+He continued making B Westerns into the early 1950s and had his own radio show in the late 1940s.

-In an interview with Ben Johnson and Harry Carey Jr., Ben recalls teaching many actors to ride a horse, including Bill.
-Bill didn't just learn to ride a horse but asked Ben many questions about style and technique.
-According to Ben, Bill become a very good horseman in his own right while the others "looked like a sack of walnuts on a horse."
+In an interview with Ben Johnson and Harry Carey Jr., Johnson recalls teaching many actors, including Elliott, to ride a horse.
+Elliott didn't just learn to ride a horse, but also asked many questions about style and technique.
+According to Johnson, Elliott became an excellent horseman in his own right while other actors "looked like a sack of walnuts on a horse."

 His final contract as a Western star was with Monogram Pictures, where budgets declined as the B Western lost its audience to television.
-When Monogram became Allied Artists Pictures Corporation in 1953, it phased out its Western productions, and Elliott finished out his contract playing a homicide detective in a series of five modern police dramas, his first non-Westerns since 1938.
+When Monogram became Allied Artists Pictures Corporation in 1953, it phased out its Western productions, and Elliott finished his contract playing a homicide detective in a series of five modern police dramas, his first non-Westerns since 1938.

 Elliott retired from films (except for a few TV Western pilots, which were not picked up).
-He worked for a time as a spokesman for Viceroy cigarettes and hosted a local TV program in Las Vegas, Nevada, which featured many of his Western films.
+He worked as a spokesman for Viceroy cigarettes and hosted a local TV program in Las Vegas, Nevada, featuring many of his Western films.

 Personal life and death

 Elliott married Helen Josephine Meyers in February 1927.
 Their daughter, Barbara Helen Nance, was born October 14, 1927.
 Elliott and his wife were divorced in 1961.
-He married Dolly Moore that same year.
+He married Dolly (Herbst) Moore that same year.
 Following his retirement in 1957, he moved from Los Angeles to Las Vegas, Nevada, where he bought a ranch.
 He died there from lung cancer on November 26, 1965, aged 61.
-He is interred at Palm Downtown Mortuary/Cemetery in Las Vegas.
+His ashes are interred in the Eternity Mausoleum at Palm Downtown Mortuary/Cemetery on Main Street in Las Vegas.
+His wife Dolly is interred in The Lower Devotion Mausoleum in the same cemetery.